 This method should be done in mid to late fall before the soil begins to freeze.
 This allows the soil plenty of time to sink in around the root ball to protect it.

-#3 Overwintering Indoors – Save Potted Perennials Over Winter
+3. Overwintering Pots Indoors – 3 Easy Ways To Protect Potted Perennials From Winter

 The third and final method to overwinter your perennials is to move them indoors.
 If you have overly large plants or perennials that are marginally hardy, overwintering indoors will give them the best chance of success.